PathwayCommons/cpath2/README.md

 To see available commands and options, run:

-    bash cpath2.sh
+    ./run.sh

-In order to create a new cpath2 instance, define or update the metadata.json, prepare input data archives (see below how), also install `jq`, `gunzip`, and run:
+In order to prepare/create a new app/data instance, edit metadata.json, prepare input data archives (see below how), also install `jq`, `gunzip`, and run:

-    bash cpath2.sh --build 2>&1 >build.log &
+    ./build.sh 2>&1 >build.log &

-, which normally takes a day or two - executes the following data integration steps: import the metadata, clean, convert to BioPAX, normalize the data, build the BioPAX warehouse, merge into the main BioPAX model, create Lucene index, several summary files and `export.sh` script to convert the final BioPAX models to SIF, GMT, TXT formats.

-    cd downloads

-Copy the latest paxtools.jar into this directory and run -
+which takes about half a day (and uses about 60Gb of RAM) executing the integration steps (PREMERGE, MERGE, POSTMERGE):
+ - import the metadata
+ - transform (clean, convert, normalize) input data
+ - build the intermediate BioPAX Warehouse model (from ChEBI, Uniprot and custom id-mapping files)
+ - merge all the preprocessed input BioPAX models into the main BioPAX model (pc-biopax)
+ - create full-text index of the pc-biopax model (index also includes id-mapping to chebi,uniprot for internal use)
+ - create uniprot.txt, datasources.txt, blacklist.txt (used for converting BioPAX to SIF)

+Run export.sh to convert the main pc-biopax model to SIF, GMT, TXT formats and also generate summary files about the bio pathways and physical entities.

-    sh export.sh 2>&1 >export.log &
+    ./export.sh 2>&1 >export.log &

-(- which takes overnight or a day and night); upload/copy/move (but keep at least blacklist.txt, *All.BIOPAX.owl.gz) all the files from this here and ../data/ directories to the file server, or configure so that they can be downloaded from e.g. `http://www.pathwaycommons.org/archives/PC2/v{version_number}` (or else).
+(- which takes a couple of days...).

-Once the instance is configured and data processed, run the web service using the same script as follows:
+Once the instance is configured and data processed, run the web service e.g. as follows:

-    nohup bash cpath2.sh --server 2>&1 &
+    ./run.sh --server 2>&1 &

-(watch the `nohup.out` and `cpath2.log`)
+(watch `cpath2.log`)

 ### Metadata